 This first step for successful blackhead removal is extracting the ones that already exist.
-This is instant blackhead removal.
+This is instant blackhead extraction.

 Let’s face it, we’ve all dealt with those big deep blackheads that do not go away no matter how many scrubs, masks, and steams you do.